rescript-react-native/rescript-react-native/CONTRIBUTING.md

 Thanks for your help!

-This document describes the philosophy behind the reason-react-native bindings.
+This document describes the philosophy behind this bindings.

 ## Zero Cost